Diacylglycerol oil

 Diacylglycerol oil (DAG oil) is a cooking oil in which the ratio of triglycerides, also known as Triacylglycerols (TAGs), to diacylglycerols (DAGs) is shifted to contain mostly DAG, unlike conventional cooking oils, which are rich in TAGs.
 Vegetable DAG oil, for example, contains 80% DAG and is used as a 1:1 replacement for liquid vegetable oils in all applications.

 How it works

 DAGs and TAGs are natural components in all vegetable oils.
 Through an enzymatic process, the DAG content of a combination of soy and canola oils is significantly increased.
 Unlike TAG, which is stored as body fat, DAG is immediately burned as energy.
 With DAG-rich oil containing more than 80% DAG, less of the oil is stored as body fat than with traditional oils, which are rich in TAG.
-Excess calories consumed by the body are converted into fat and stored, regardless if it is consumed as DAG or TAG.
+Excess calories consumed by the body are converted into fat and stored, regardless of if it is consumed as DAG or TAG.